 Who is it for?

-This programme is aimed at CIT staff who are interested in:
+This programme is aimed at MTU Cork staff who are interested in:

 - Acquiring knowledge, skills and competencies in teaching and learning in higher education